precice/openfoam-adapter/README.md

 [1] Gerasimos Chourdakis.
 A general OpenFOAM adapter for the coupling library preCICE.
 Master's thesis, Department of Informatics, Technical University of Munich, 2017.

 [2] Lucia Cheung Yau.
 Conjugate heat transfer with the multiphysics coupling library preCICE.
 Master’s thesis, Department of Informatics, Technical University of Munich, 2016.

+## Disclaimer

+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.